HAL Tejas: Naval variant

 In December 2016, the Indian Navy (IN) opted out of the programme, owing to the long delay and technical reasons – such as inadequate thrust to weight ratio of N-LCA for carrier based combat operations, and issued a fresh RFI for the procurement of 57 multi-role carrier borne fighters.

 Because the technologies developed for the Tejas programme will be carried over to other platforms currently being developed by the ADA, test flying was continued.

 In 2019, an LCA navy prototype successfully carried out the first arrested landing at the SBTF in Goa in day time and night time.
-As of December 2019, the Naval LCA programme completed 209 test flights, of these 50 were ski jump take-offs.
+As of December 2019, the Naval LCA programme completed 209 test flights, including 50 ski jump take-offs and 28 arrested landings.